lotfi029/Autine/README.md

 - Dependency Inversion
 - High Cohesion, Low Coupling

+---

 ## 🌍 Future Improvements

-- ""🧠 Integrate AI model training for adaptive chatbot behavior.""
+- 🧠 Integrate AI model training for adaptive chatbot behavior.

-- ""🎙️ Add voice-based interaction for more natural communication.""
+- ""🎙️ Add voice-based interaction for more natural communication.

-- ""📊 Build an analytics dashboard for doctors to track user progress.""
+- 📊 Build an analytics dashboard for doctors to track user progress.

-- ""💾 Enhance data security and privacy for medical data compliance.""
+- 💾 Enhance data security and privacy for medical data compliance.

+---

 ## 🙌 Acknowledgments

-- "" Special thanks to the supervising doctors and mentors for their valuable guidance and support in bridging technology with autism therapy. ""
+- Special thanks to the supervising doctors and mentors for their valuable guidance and support in bridging technology with autism therapy.

 ## 👨‍💻 Author